30 Day Gratitude Challenge for 2023: Are You Up for It?

-Step outside and you’ll find red and yellow hues littering the streets.
-You can hear the leaves crunch beneath your feet.
-A hint of cool air tells of the first signs of the weather to come.
-And you smell the fragrant spice burning in a candle nearby.
+I’m writing with fall in the air.
+Step outside and you’ll find red and yellow hues brightening the streets.
+Hear leaves crunch beneath your feet.
+Feel a hint of cool air on your face.
+And smell the fragrant spice burning in a candle.

-Developing your ability to appreciate is an essential life skill that gets better with practice.
+Appreciation is an essential happiness skill.
+And it gets better with practice.

-Today, I’m offering an inspired 30 day gratitude challenge (with a free printable!).
-One that has a variety of ways to recognize your blessings, but also positive actions.
-Here’s why…
+Today, start the inspired 30 day gratitude challenge (with a free printable!).
+It has a variety of ways to count your blessings, but also positive actions to make you feel like a million bucks.
+Here’s why:

-Researchers have found that when they asked participants to combine gratitude journaling with a behavioral action, participants reported even higher levels of positive emotions than those who only wrote down their gratitude (O’Connell, et al., 2017).
+When participants in a study combined gratitude journaling with a behavioral action, they reported even higher positive emotions than those who only wrote down their gratitude (O’Connell, et al., 2017).

-An additional study reports that when you express your gratitude to your partner, you build your relationship and actually change your view of the relationship (source).
+Another study reports that when you express gratitude to your partner, you build your relationship and actually change your view of it. (source)

-This is not to say that gratitude journals and journal prompts aren’t still an amazing way to improve your life.
-But sometimes it’s beneficial to take our practice up a notch.
+Gratitude journals are an amazing way to improve your life.
+But it’s beneficial to take your practice up a notch too.

 The benefits of action in your gratitude challenge for 30 days